Product Description:

 Breeding and Reproduction:

-Breeding Neon Blue Tetras can be challenging, as they require specific conditions to trigger spawning.
-A separate breeding tank with soft, acidic water and fine-leaved plants is necessary.
-The females scatter their eggs among the plants, and the parents should be removed after spawning to prevent them from eating the eggs.
-Raising the fry requires specialized care and feeding with infusoria and later, baby brine shrimp.
+Breeding Neon Blue Tetras can be challenging, but with the right conditions, it is possible.
+To encourage breeding, a separate breeding tank with soft, acidic water and fine-leaved plants should be set up.
+The female tetras will scatter their eggs among the plants, and the parents should be removed after spawning to prevent them from eating the eggs.

 Health and Disease Prevention:

-Maintaining good water quality is crucial for the health of Neon Blue Tetras.
-Regular water changes, proper filtration, and monitoring ammonia, nitrite, and nitrate levels are essential.
-Quarantining new fish before introducing them to the main tank helps prevent the spread of diseases.
-Common diseases that may affect Neon Blue Tetras include ich, fin rot, and fungal infections.
+Maintaining good water quality is crucial for the overall health of Neon Blue Tetras.
+Regular water changes, proper filtration, and monitoring of ammonia, nitrite, and nitrate levels are essential.
+Quarantining new fish before introducing them to the main tank can help prevent the spread of diseases.

 Optimal Water Conditions: